Why Méribel Ski Resort?

 A whole freeride playground at your feet…offering a virgin environment, consistently good snow due to a northern exposure and arguably two of the best pistes of the Valley which ironically are amongst those the least known by the general public.
 The Mont de la Challe sector is reached via the new (2017) Roc de Tougne chairlift.
 This natural area is ideal for good skiers who want to carve on beautiful red and black runs or enjoy the sensations of freeriding on slopes with a relatively gentle gradient!

-Meribel offers some amazing off-piste skiing, as does the whole of the 3 Valley’s ski area, with deep powder and fantastic views.
+Meribel offers some amazing off-piste skiing (lots of it is close to lifts and slopes), as does the whole of the 3 Valley’s ski area, with deep powder and fantastic views.
 For your complete safety, we would always recommend that you hire a mountain guide, whether privately or in a group, when skiing off-piste.
 Guided off-piste tours not only offer safety and peace of mind, but they allow you to experience the very best areas of this immense ski area.

 There are 33km (21 miles) of magnificent cross-country trails to explore in Méribel and a total of 130km throughout the whole of the 3 Valleys.
 The main cross-country area in Méribel is the protected Altiport forest, which is suited to beginners.
 This is the starting point of the long tracks to Courchevel and La Tania.